Terms of Business

 Carpenter Box Financial Advisers do not provide advice on lending-based services, such as Mortgages, Equity Release loans or commercial credit of any type.

 In some instances, however, we may refer you to third party institutions who offer solutions for lending based services.
 Where Carpenter Box Financial Advisers make a referral to a third-party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
 We are a credit broker and not a lender.

 In addition, where we introduce you to a third party for lending services, we may receive an introducer fee.
 We will disclose details of any fees, commissions, or other benefits received in connection with any introduction and keep relevant records of such transactions.
 These introduction fees will be payable on completion of application for lending.

 Assuming £100,000 is borrowed over 5 years on a traditional capital replacement business loan, the commission Carpenter Box Financial Advisers expect to receive would be 0.75% of the initial loan capital which is £750.

 In some instances we may refer you to a third party institution for insurance.
 Where Carpenter Box Financial Advisers make a referral to a third party institution for lending services, we are acting in the capacity of an introducer.
 As such, we are not making a recommendation or providing advice as to the suitability of an underlying product or service.
 We may receive an introducer fee for said referral.

-Once your financial plan is in place it is essential to ensure that it remains in line with your objectives and is on track to meet your goals, while adapting to any changes in your circumstances.
+Once your financial plan is in place it is recommended to ensure that it remains in line with your objectives and is on track to meet your goals, while adapting to any changes in your circumstances.
 We recognise that our clients have differing needs and we offer core services as follows:

 Optional services which can be added, ensuring that we can tailor our work to your specific requirements.